snowball-dev-group/snowball-bot/docs/INSTALLATION.md

 ---

 Bot should start up normally.
-If it does not, please go to our Discord servers for troubleshooting.
+If it does not, please go to our Discord servers for troubleshooting together.

-You may find our Discord servers' links [here][discord_links].
+You may find our Discord servers' links [on the "README" page][discord_links].

 <!-- META -->